dy-sh/one-dark-potplayer-theme/readme.md

 Atom One Dark inspired theme for PotPlayer.

+If you want an appropriate background, set the color in the settings: R:40, G:44, B:52

-Based on the Simplify Sunset theme.
+Skin based on the Simplify Sunset.

 ## OneDark